critterandguitari/Organelle_Manual/manual.md

 # 5. Using WiFi with the Organelle

 The Organelle has always been able to connect to WiFi networks and we have been building out its WiFi capabilities over time.
-At this point the WiFi capabilites have grown to allow many powerful and convenient features, and the Organelle now ships with a USB WiFi adapter standard.
+At this point the WiFi capabilites have grown to allow many powerful and convenient features.

 The two major features are a web based interface and the support for Ableton [LINK](https://www.ableton.com/en/link/), for wireless tempo synchronization.
 The web based interface allows you to access and manage the Organelle's patches and configure WiFi settings.
 You can access this interface from any web browser.

-In order to get the Organelle connected we use a USB WiFi adapter.
-To get started, insert the included WiFi adapter into one of the Organelle's USB ports.
+In order to get the Organelle connected we use a USB-WiFi adapter.
+To get started, insert your WiFi adapter into one of the Organelle's USB ports.

-> **NOTE:**  The included WiFi usb adapter uses the Ralink 5370 chipset.
+> **NOTE:**  The USB-WiFi adapter sold on the C&G website uses the Ralink 5370 chipset.
 This will only connect to 2.4 GHz WiFi networks.
 We have experimented with other WiFi adapters but we don't have a conclusive list of what works and what doesn't.
+It is recommended to use a WiFi adapter this Ralink 5370 chipset.
 Please consult the [forum](https://forum.critterandguitari.com) to discuss other possible adapters.
-When in doubt, stick with the included adapter which has been proven to work very well.

 The Organelle has 2 modes of WiFi operation: normal and AP mode.
 In normal mode the Organelle connects to an existing WiFi network.
 In AP mode the Organelle creates its own network (Access Point, or hot-spot).